Section Three: Getting Through

 All Composition majors registered at the 331 level and above, as well as all Composition Minors registered at the 439 level and above, are required to produce a performance of one of their works on an SPH or comparable venue approved by their teacher, at least once each semester.

 Applied music students taking hour lessons at the 141 level or higher must play a jury examination each semester.
-Failure to perform a required jury will result in a final applied grade of F. The first (141) jury is designed to display technical progress during the first semester; a prepared solo is not required.
+Failure to perform a required jury will result in a final applied grade of F. The first (MUSA 141) jury is designed to display technical progress during the first semester; a prepared solo is not required.
+All voice students will prepare at least four (4) selections each semester and the expectation is for significant technical and artistic growth.
 The jury grade counts as 50% of the final applied grade.
 The remaining 50% is based on progress in lessons and is determined by your teacher.
-Students auditing Applied Music take juries in the first semester in which they are enrolled for credit.
-Audit status is normally allowed for one semester only and is granted on the auditioning committee's recommendation that the student will likely be ready for credit study after one semester of audit study.
-A student with audit status will audition for credit study during the jury examination period at the close of the audit semester.

 Any student missing five or more lessons in one semester will fail applied music that semester.
 Any student who fails two consecutive semesters of applied music is required to re-audition for applied music placement and may be advised to choose another degree program that does not require applied music.
 An audition is required to re-enter applied music after an absence of two consecutive semesters or more.

-Adjunct teachers are required to attend the jury of their students.
-All juries and recitals, undergraduate and graduate, will be performed before a representative committee of the faculty.
+Juries are performed before a faculty panel, consisting of all faculty within an area (i.e. string area, woodwind area, voice area, etc.).
+Adjunct teachers are required to attend the jury in their area (i.e. all string faculty attend all string juries) .
+All recitals, undergraduate and graduate, will be performed before a representative committee of the faculty.

-Students are not required to give a jury performance in any semester they perform a recital or concerto performance.
-This waiver does not include recital approval hearings or the Honor Recital.
+Students are not required to give a jury performance in any semester they perform a recital.
+This waiver does not include recital approval hearings or any other recitals on which they perform throughout the semester.

-Repertoire will be two selections assigned by the teacher.
-Memory is required; no music scores are allowed to be used by the singer.
+Repertoire will be at least two selections assigned by the teacher.
+Memory is required; no music scores are allowed to be used by the singer with the exception of one (1) selection from an oratorio.
 Use of scores will result in the grade of F for the semester.
-Sight reading may be required.

 Piano